lucasjoliveau/doc/fr/developer/tutorials/pdf_reports.md

 corresponding to [this
 template](https://github.com/odoo/odoo/blob/0e12fa135882cd5095dbf15fe2f64231c6a84336/addons/event/report/event_event_templates.xml#L5).
-Its contents are all explained in [the documentation](../reference/backend/actions.html#reference-actions-report).
+Its contents are all explained in [the documentation](../reference/backend/actions#reference-actions-report).

 An `ir.actions.report` is primarily used via the Print menu of a model’s view.
-In the practical example, the `binding_model_id` specifies which model’s views the report should show, and Odoo will auto-magically add it for you.
-Another common use case of the report action is to link it to a button as we learned in [Chapter 10: Ready For Some Action?](getting_started/10_actions.html#tutorials-getting- started-10-actions).
+In the practical example, the `binding_model_id` specifies which model’s views the report should show, and Konvergo ERP will auto-magically add it for you.
+Another common use case of the report action is to link it to a button as we learned in [Chapter 10: Ready For Some Action?](getting_started/10_actions#tutorials-getting- started-10-actions).
 This is handy for reports that only make sense under specific conditions.
 For example, if we wanted to make a « Final Sale » report, then we can link it to a « Print Sale Info » button that appears in